 But too many will say, “This isn’t good enough, and never will be.
 I should just give up.”

 This is the moment when self-criticism becomes unhealthy and debilitating to your career.
 Your writing is going nowhere because it can’t get past your toughest critic — you.

 As a writer and new blogger, I’ve been there.
 I know negative thought patterns will always creep their way into my consciousness and threaten to shut me down.
-In order for my career to survive, I’ve developed a few techniques to help turn my harsh self-criticism into constructive learning and growth.
+In order for my career to survive, I’ve learned how to become a freelancer writer by developing a few techniques to help turn my harsh self-criticism into constructive learning and growth.

 Reflect on past work

 When I was writing my first pieces of content for my creativity blog, I felt I’d turned out a couple of gems, and quite a few lumps of coal.
 Nothing I’d written sounded right.
 My personal style wasn’t visible, and I couldn’t hear my own voice in my writing.

 But one piece I’d written, a personal essay, made me smile.
 I could hear myself loud and clear in it — and could feel the passion behind my words.

 “What’s different about this piece?
 What makes it so great?”
 I asked.

 Answering those questions helped me learn which writing style and type of content works best with my personality and skill set.